tultstc/HumanActivityRecognition/README.md

 ### Image Processing

-STC-VideoAnalysis uses Redis to manage camera image data.
+STC-VideoAnalysisHAR uses Redis to manage camera image data.
 Camera images are stored in Redis and distributed to different worker nodes for processing.
 Each image, after recognition, is stored as a separate Redis key for subsequent use.
 NOTE: Number of worker change from docker-compose.yaml and (docker-compose-redis.yaml or docker-compose-redis-gpu.yaml)

 1. **Image Storage and Retrieval:**